 Wherever possible, customers will be given the opportunity to modify their behaviour or actions before access is restricted.
-However, where a customer continues to behave or communicate in an unacceptable manner, One Manchester will exercise its right to restrict contact.
+With regards to representatives from other organisations contact will be made with the organisation and a request made for the organisation to ensure the behaviour does not reoccur.
+However, where a customer or representative continues to behave or communicate in an unacceptable manner, One Manchester will exercise its right to restrict contact.
 The precise nature and action will be appropriate and proportionate to the nature of the unacceptable behaviour and the circumstances of our staff and the customer.
-The decision to restrict access will be by a Head of Service in consultation with an Executive Director.
+The decision to restrict access will be by a Director in consultation with the Chief Operating Officer.